 - Invitation and access to relevant SCU forums, workshops, briefings, seminars and so on.

-- An active listing on the SCU staff directory and School website.
+- An active listing on the SCU staff directory.

 - Regular convening of an annual Emeritus Faculty Advisory Group to provide input into SCU – its future and ideas for growth and success.

 - An invitation to deliver a public lecture as part of their new appointment – with options around content (academic discipline area, their highlights and challenges in their career).

 - Opportunity to be a mentor to suitable early career / junior staff.

 Becoming a member of the SCU Emeritus Faculty

 Membership of the SCU Emeritus Faculty is available to previous employees of Southern Cross University who: